WritingsJuly 5, 202612 min read

 - Committee: your advisor, two members of your supervisory committee, and a chair.

 - Scheduling is the hard part.
-You need a slot where four busy academics are simultaneously available — start ~4–6 weeks out, and be extra generous in summer when everyone travels.
-In my case, scheduling started in mid-July for a late-August exam.
+You need a slot where four busy academics are simultaneously available.
+Start 4–6 weeks out, and be extra generous around the winter holidays or summer, when everyone travels.
+In my case scheduling started in mid-November for a January exam, straddling the winter break.

 - The thesis goes to the committee at least one week before the exam.
-In practice, aim for more; a committee member who hasn’t read it helps nobody.
+In practice, aim for more; a committee member who has not read it helps nobody.

 This is the step with the longest invisible lead time and the strictest rules, so it deserves the most care.

 How it works.
 Your supervisor and the graduate program advisor nominate at least two, preferably three candidates using the Nominations for External Examiner form, due roughly 8 weeks before the dissertation is submitted for external examination.
-In practice, you draft a shortlist together with your supervisor well before that — for me this conversation happened in mid-July for a late-fall submission.
+In practice, you draft a shortlist together with your supervisor beforehand; for me this conversation happened in mid-November, a few weeks before the form went in.

 Who is eligible.
 An external examiner must hold the rank of full, associate, or emeritus professor at a comparable university, have an established reputation in the dissertation’s research area, have prior experience supervising and examining doctoral students, and must not have acted as external examiner for a student of any of your committee members in the past three years.

 The confidentiality rules matter.
 You may not contact potential examiners, and you are not supposed to know who the external examiner is until after the dissertation has been submitted.
 Nobody on your side may discuss your work with the examiner before the defence.
-Concretely: keep the shortlist between you, your supervisor, and the program — don’t mention names in talks, on social media, or anywhere public.
+Concretely: keep the shortlist between you, your supervisor, and the program.
+Do not mention names in talks, on social media, or anywhere public.
 A leaked name can disqualify an examiner and cost you months.

-After the defence you incorporate any required revisions, collect committee approval, and upload the final PDF to cIRcle.
+Usually about a month separates defence day from being fully done.
+You incorporate any required revisions, collect committee approval, and upload the final PDF to cIRcle.
 Details that surprise people:

 - The PDF must be unsecured (no password protection), and a scan is not acceptable.